imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 This is a difficult part because you have to write a GUI element.
 GUIs are excruciating long and painfully hard to write, at least if you want to get them right.
-Check the {% include github content='TODO' %}
+Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/panels/detector/LogDetectorConfigurationPanel.java' label='configuration' %}

 `for an example.`